huggingface/hub-docs/docs/hub/datasets-distilabel.md

 )
 ```

-There are already [many distilabel dataset available on the Hub](https://huggingface.co/datasets?library=library:distilabel&sort=trending) and we look forward to seeing your there too!
+There are [many distilabel dataset available on the Hub](https://huggingface.co/datasets?library=library:distilabel&sort=trending) already and we look forward to seeing your dataset there too!

 ## 📚 Resources